Nirmalyasen/cloud-templates/dremio/README.md

 Clone the git repo.
 Customize or change, if you need to.
 Then you can follow the instructions below.
 These are UI based instructions - you can use the command line to deploy too.

+# Updating configuration of the Dremio cluster

+Once a cluster has been setup, you can ssh to the hosts and update configuration of the cluster.
+Configuration instructions are documented [here](https://docs.dremio.com/deployment/README-config.html).

+# Upgrade of the Dremio cluster

+You can follow the [upgrade instructions](https://docs.dremio.com/advanced-administration/upgrade/rpm.html) to upgrade the cluster.

 ### AWS

 Try it out [![AWS Cloudformation](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/new?templateURL=https://s3-us-west-2.amazonaws.com/aws-cloudformation.dremio.com/dremio_cf.yaml&stackName=myDremio)